Rollercoaster of Cheese

 Winter Break

 Well the holidays have come and gone and the tree is sitting by the curb, and it’s back to the ol’ grind in the new year.
 Getting up before dark and standing out in the cold waiting for the train is what I love best about January.
 But I don’t want to sound to grumpy.
 I had a really nice winter break.
-Got to see some friends and family and do a bunch of travelling and other things, and just as importantly, take some much needed time to rest.
+Got to see some friends and family and do a bunch of traveling and other things, and just as importantly, take some much needed time to rest.
 Of course the vacation was too short and there were people I wanted to see but didn’t get the chance to.
 Sorry John, John and Larry.

 Here are a few assorted highlights: